prashil3k/clauding/hangeoroeum/DESIGN-SPEC.md

 ### 6. Learning Journey / Progress Path

 **The problem**: Showing "Session 12/60" is overwhelming — it emphasizes how much is left, not how much you've done.
 And we don't have a hard cap at 60 anyway (AI generation could extend it).
+- **22 cards per session is on the high side.** Not a problem for motivated sessions, but needs session checkpoints (see Roadmap #1) for users who only have 1 minute. → **Is it resolved?Resolved.** Session checkpoints implemented (every 8 cards, persistent save persistence save  if implemented, it is great, but does it show any checkpoints in the 22 sessions, because 22 sessions is really a lot).

 **The fix — chapter-based framing**:
 - Instead of "12/60", show **"Session 12 (1/3)"** — meaning session 12, first of 3 sessions in this chapter/topic.
 The denominator is the number of sessions *in the current level or topic group*, not the total.